Making Stories

 • In other cases, we use photos.
 We have a photo bank for stories, and you can find content there.
 For lifestyle sections, it's better to take photos on camera locally and use your own unique shots: the stories will be more lively and more trustworthy this way.
 Do not use overly detailed and patchy photos for backgrounds.

-The style, size and color of insta-fonts depend on the type of communication.
+The style, size and colour of Instagram fonts depend on the communication type.

 If you don’t have a stories designer on the team, Instagram fonts can be used.
 The font style, size and colour are picked according to the communication.